A Message from UCF’s Director of HSI Culture and Partnerships

 No additional financial resources are automatically provided to institutions as a result of the federal designation, rather, HSIs are eligible to competitively vie for federal and foundation grants aimed at supporting HSIs.

-Dr. Cyndia M. Muñiz, Director of HSI Culture and Partnerships, is the official signatory for Hispanic/Minority Serving Institution Certification Forms and Verification Letters.
+Dr. Cyndia M. Muñiz, Director of HSI Culture and Partnerships, is the the Authorized Organizational Representative/Signatory for Hispanic/Minority Serving Institution Certification Forms and Eligibility Letters.

-When requesting a signature on a certification form or an eligibility verification letter, please submit:
+When requesting a signature on a certification form or an eligibility verification letter, please submit or provide access to:

 - the Request for Funding Proposals (RFP) (referencing the page numbers where eligibility requirements and definitions can be found); and